 Quick facts about UIW:

-- UIW has a global enrollment of 10,700 (Spring 2016 - Census Data) students, making it the largest Catholic university, as well as the fourth largest private university, in Texas.
+- UIW is the largest Catholic university and the fourth largest private university, in Texas.
 The enrollment reflects the diversity of South Texas, as more than 60% of students are from racial or ethnic minority groups.

 - UIW is ranked number one nationally among faith-based universities in the conferring of bachelor’s degrees to Hispanics by Hispanic Outlook in Higher Education Magazine, and number six nationally among all private, not-for-profit universities.

 - UIW is a Hispanic-Serving Institution under federal guidelines.